humam-hossain/linux_shell_scripting/README.md

-# Shell Script

-Shell Script is a file that contains a series of linux commands and shell statements.
-It's made up of plain text meaning ascii text.

-* shell scripts **eliminate repetitive tasks throught automation**.
-* if you have to do a task more than once, but it's something that rarely done.
-It's worth to make a shell script for it.
-* if you are making notes that's a good sign that there's an easier way to do it.
-* **speed of development is the main reason to use shell script rather than a compiled program.**
-* performance & efficiency.
-The tradeoff is worth it when the shell script runs fast enough for the intended purpose.
-* anything you can do at the command line can be automated with a shell script.

 # Virtualization Software

 Virtualization Softwares allows you to run an **unmodified operating system** with all of its **installed software** in a special environment on top of existing operating system.
 This special environment called a virtual machine is created by virtualization software by intercepting access to certain hardware components and certain features.